a-v-medvedev/testsuite/docs/testsuite_XAMG.md

 bash#

 ```
-where `input_XXX.yaml` files represent YAML-files for each testcase, `modeset.inc` and `param.inc` tune the `massivetests` application for this test suite, `psubmit_XXX.opt.TEMPLATE` files are simple runners for `xamg_test` and are generic and typically are not changed, the `test_items.yaml` contains all control values for the test cases for this suite.
+where `input_XXX.yaml` files represent YAML-files for each testcase, `modeset.inc` and `param.inc` tune the `massivetests` application for this test suite, `psubmit_XXX.opt.TEMPLATE` files are simple runners for `xamg_test` and are generic and typically are not changed, the `test_items.yaml` contains all output values to check for the test cases for this suite.

+## Adding custom testsuites to the configuration repository

 One can introduce new testsuite by copying and modification of the existing test configurations.
 For ane new suite one should do the three basec steps:
-1. Create and add the `inpu_XXX.yaml` files for testcases to run.
+1. Create and add the `input_XXX.yaml` files for testcases to run.
 1. Modify `params.inc` to include these testcases.
-Change the testscope to some reasonable values (number of nodes, number of righ-hand side vectors, input matrices to use, etc).
+Change the testscope to some reasonable values (number of nodes to run tests on, number of right-hand side vectors to test, input matrices to use, etc).
 1. Create a `test_items.yaml` with enties for each output value you need to check in each test case.

 The `modeset.inc` and `psubmit_XXX.opt.TEMPLATE` can be typically taken without changes.